himoacs/solace_kdb_whitepaper/whitepaper.md

 A ticker plant is a lightweight *q* process which has two key responsibilities:

- 1. Manage all the connections and subscriptions for downstream processes intrested in realtime data from feed handlers
+ 1. Manage all the connections and subscriptions for downstream processes interested in realtime data from feed handlers
  2. Store all the data in a replay log to avoid data loss in case of a crash

 A ticker plant process is responsible for structuring the data it recieves from the feed handler process into *q* data structures such as an in-memory table and pushing the updates to any downstream subscribers, commonly known as realtime subscribers, based on their subscriptions.

 #### Realtime subscribers

-Processes interested in real-time updates from ticker plant are known as realtime subscribers.
+Processes interested in realtime updates from ticker plant are known as realtime subscribers.
 The most common realtime subscriber is a realtime database (RDB) which stores all the raw updates in memory, usually till the end of the day.
 Another common realtime subscriber is a stats process which is responsible for generating bucketed stats in realtime.

 Both of these processes connect to a ticker plant to register their subscriptions and receive realtime updates.
 For example, an RDB can register for all the updates from *trade* and *quote* tables whereas the stats process might only be interested in *trade* updates.